bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-27-newsletter.md

-- [How did peer discovery work in Bitcoin v0.1?]({{bse}}119507) Pieter Wuille describes the evolution of the peer discovery mechanisms in Bitcoin Core from the IRC-based peer finding in the 0.1 release through hardcoded IP addresses to the DNS peer seeding currently used.
+- [How did peer discovery work in Bitcoin v0.1?]({{bse}}119507) Pieter Wuille describes the evolution of the peer discovery mechanisms in Bitcoin Core from the IRC-based peer finding in the 0.1 release through hardcoded IP addresses to the DNS peer seeding currently used. {% assign timestamp="20:42" %}

 - [Would a series of reorgs cause Bitcoin to break because of the 2-hour block time difference restriction?]({{bse}}119677) User fiatjaf asks whether a series of block chain reorgs, potentially the